Understanding Inheritance and Composition in PHP Object-Oriented Programming

 class NetworkException extends AppException {}

 A ValidationException is an AppException, which is an Exception.
 The relationship is clear, natural, and useful.
 PHP's type system allows you to catch specific exceptions or broader parent exceptions, and this flexibility is appropriate for the domain.
+This kind of clear type hierarchy is where inheritance genuinely simplifies code rather than complicating it.

 Framework Base Classes